 Colorado car seat law: Children who are older than 1 year old and weigh more than 20 pounds must be properly restrained in a rear-facing or forward-facing car seat.

-Safest practice: Children should ride in a rear-facing car safety seat as long as possible, up to the limits of the car safety seat.
+Safest practice: Children should ride in a rear-facing car safety seat as long as possible, up to the seat's limits.
 This will include virtually all children under 2 years old and most children up to 4 years old.
-Once they have been turned around, children should remain in a forward-facing car safety seat up to that seat's weight and length limits.
+Once they have been turned around, children should remain in a forward-facing car seat up to that seat's weight and length limits.
 Most seats can accommodate children up to 65 pounds.

 Keep your children in the back seat.
 Always use the upper-tether strap (the long pieces of seat belt material with a clip on the end located on the top back of a convertible or forward-facing car seat) according to the vehicle owner's manual and child restraint manufacturer's instructions.